Robert Benjamin Greenblatt

-Robert Benjamin Greenblatt (1906–1987) was a Canadian physician and medical researcher specializing in endocrinology who spent almost all of his career at the Medical College of Georgia (MCG); where he pioneered endocrinology as an independent discipline.
-He was especially known for his work in the development of the sequential oral contraceptive pill and the oral fertility pill.
+Robert Benjamin Greenblatt (1906–1987) was a Canadian physician and medical researcher specializing in endocrinology who spent almost all of his career at the Medical College of Georgia.
+At MCG he helped establish endocrinology as an independent discipline and served from 1946 to 1972 as professor and chair of what is described as the first academic department of endocrinology in the United States.
+He became especially known for research on hormonal therapy, including the sequential oral contraceptive pill and the induction of ovulation with clomiphene citrate.